-S-coverability

-A technique to find positive S-invariant

-Decompose the free-choice net in suitable S-nets so that any place belong to an S-net

-Sum up the S-invariants of each subnet

-S-component

-Definition: Let N = (P, T, F) and $\emptyset \subset X \subseteq P \cup T$ Let $N' = (P \cap X, T \cap X, F \cap (X \times X))$ be a subnet of N. N' is an S-component if
+Exercise Draw a workflow net that is free-choice but not sound Coverability S-Coverability analysis A case is often composed by parallel threads of control (each thread imposing some order over its tasks) The notion of S-coverability allows to reveal such threads A technique to find a positive S-invariant Decompose the free-choice net N in suitable S-nets so that any place of N belongs to an S-net (the same place can appear in more S-nets) Each S-net provides a uniform S-invariant A positive S-invariant is obtained as the sum of the S-invariants of each subnet S-component Definition: Let N=(P,T,F) and $\emptyset\subset X\subseteq P\cup T$ Let $N'=(P\cap X,T\cap X,F\cap (X\times X))$ be a subnet of N. N' is an S-component if

-- 1. it is a strongly connected S-net

-- 2. for every place $p \in X \cap P$, we have $\bullet p \cup p \bullet \subseteq X$
+- 1. it is a strongly connected S-net - 2. for every place $p \in X \cap P$, we have $\bullet p \cup p \bullet \subseteq X$

+S-cover

-S-cover Definition: Let C be a set of S-components of a net N C is an S-cover if every place p of N belongs to one or more S-components in C We say that N is covered by S-components if it has an S-cover S-cover: example
+Definition: Let C be a set of S-components of a net N

-A technique to find positive T-invariant

-Decompose the free-choice net in suitable T-nets so that any transition belong to a T-net

-Sum up the T-invariants of each subnet

-T-component

-Definition: Let N = (P, T, F) and $\emptyset \subset X \subseteq P \cup T$ Let $N' = (P \cap X, T \cap X, F \cap (X \times X))$ be a subnet of N. N' is a T-component if

-- 1. it is a strongly connected T-net

-- 2. for every transition $t \in X \cap T$, we have $\bullet t \cup t \bullet \subseteq X$
+C is an S-cover if every place p of N belongs to one or more S-components in C free-choice + not S-coverable => not (live and bounded) A technique to find a positive T-invariant Decompose the free-choice net N in suitable T-nets so that any transition of N belongs to a T-net (the same transition can appear in more T-nets) Each T-net provides a uniform T-invariant A positive T-invariant is obtained as the sum of the T-invariants of each subnet T-component Definition: Let N=(P,T,F) and $\emptyset\subset X\subseteq P\cup T$ Let $N'=(P\cap X,T\cap X,F\cap (X\times X))$ be a subnet of N. N' is a T-component if